satyajitlion/GravLensing/README.md

-# Application of Machine Learning in Grav Lens Modeling
+# Application of Machine Learning in Gravitational Lens Modeling

 A pipeline for generating mock gravitational lens data and training neural networks to constrain the Hubble Constant ($H_0$).